A brief outline of events and dangers to dogs – month by month by Finchley Dog Walker

 Ice and snow along with Anti-freeze and rock salt

 January hazards to your dog include snowy grounds all around the corners.
-After a heavy snowfall, the application of certain chemicals on driveways is public practice.
-These chemicals can get onto an animal’s uncovered skin when out on a dog walk and can cause irritation and certain skin infections.
-Another problem with dogs in the winter season is the use of car antifreeze.
-Ethylene glycol, which is a commonly used car antifreeze, works as a noxious poison for dogs.
-It is harmful to such an extent that even one to two teaspoons of the aforementioned chemical can be fatal for your dog.
+After a heavy snowfall, applying certain chemicals on driveways is public practice.
+These chemicals can get onto an animal’s uncovered skin when out on a dog walk and cause irritation and certain skin infections.
+Another problem with dogs in the winter season is car antifreeze.
+Ethylene glycol, a commonly used car antifreeze, works as a noxious poison for dogs.
+It is harmful to such an extent that even one to two teaspoons of the chemical as mentioned above can be fatal for your dog.
 Be careful and avoid using antifreeze if you want to take your dog in the car somewhere.
-Secondly, you can switch to propylene glycol as car antifreeze which is relatively safer.
+Secondly, you can switch to propylene glycol as a relatively safer car antifreeze.

 -Chinese New Year and the Dangers of Lanterns